dlt4bpm/dlt4bpm.github.io/index.md

 * On-chain and off-chain process execution and enactment
 * Scalable models for DLT-based process execution
 * Interoperability and cross-chain processes
-* Oracles, off-chain and cross-chain information exchange for decision support
+* Oracles, off-chain, and cross-chain information exchange for decision support
-* Distributed process monitoring, predictive models and anomaly detection
+* Distributed process monitoring, predictive models, and anomaly detection
 * Distributed compliance monitoring and auditing
 * On-chain and off-chain data analytics and process mining
 * Self-sovereign identity solutions for DLT and BPM